-Includes an amount equal to pension obligation bonds sold to prepay the subsequent year's pension obligations, which are reserved as nonspendable as a "prepaid cost".
-Pension prepayments represent \$368 million for Fiscal Year 2017 and \$373 million for Fiscal Year 2018.
+(3) Includes an amount equal to pension obligation bonds sold to prepay the subsequent year's pension obligations, which are reserved as nonspendable as a "prepaid cost".
+Pension prepayments represent \$332 million for Fiscal Year 2015, \$327 million for Fiscal Year 2016, \$368 million for Fiscal Year 2017 and \$373 million in Fiscal Year 2018.
 As a result, GASB 54 presentation does not represent the County's budgetary and financial planning allocation of fund balance.